lgalke/al-folio/_posts/2019-08-20-the-lottery-ticket-hypothesis.md

 <figure>
 <img src="/assets/img/pruning-regularization.png" alt="Comparison of pruning techniques" width="80%"/>
 <figcaption>
-Figure taken from Song et al. 2015.
+Figure taken from Han et al. 2015.
 Pruning parameters that were trained with either L1 or L2 regularization.
 L2 is better than L1 as soon as the remaining parameters are retrained.
 </figcaption>
 </figure>
 </center>

 Frankle and Carbin make use of a pruning technique proposed by Han et al.[^mp] at NeurIPS 2015.
 That is to prune those weights that have the lowest magnitude and retrain them.
-Song et al. have shown that, counterintuitively, magnitude pruning works better with L2 regularization as soon the remaining weights are retrained.
+Han et al. have shown that, counterintuitively, magnitude pruning works better with L2 regularization as soon the remaining weights are retrained.
 They further show that iterative pruning is favorable over one-shot pruning.
 In one-shot pruning, you would only conduct only a single training pass and then prune the weights, whereas in iterative pruning, you would prune and train for several rounds until some criterion on sparsity or accuracy is met.

 To validate the lottery ticket hypothesis, Frankle & Carbin ought to find subnetworks that match the accuracy of the original nets, when *trained in